vikasbnsl/windsurf-raycast/README.md

 - Automatically saves opened items to recent projects

 ### 📁 Windsurf Projects
-- View all files and folders previously opened with Windsurf
+- View all folders previously opened with Windsurf
 - Quick access to recent projects with timestamps
+- **Add Project** - Manually add folders to your projects list
 - Remove projects from the list
 - Show in Finder or copy path to clipboard
 - Smart icons based on file types
+- **Note**: Only folders can be added as projects (files are not supported)

 ## Commands